-- 1 From a chart or 3D chart view, select MENU > Layers > Other Vessels > AIS > AIS List .

-- 2 Select a vessel from the list.

-- 3 Select Activate Target.
+- 1 From a chart or 3D chart view, select Options > Layers > Other Vessels > AIS > AIS List . - 2 Select a vessel from the list. - 3 Select Review and review the target information. - 4 Select Activate Target.

 Viewing Information about a Targeted AIS Vessel